HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_connectors.md

 The output lists whether the ingest slice should run, the active schedule, and redacted connector metadata (Timescale application name + URL, Redis cache summary, Kafka bootstrap servers/topics).
-Add the `--connectivity` flag to run managed probes that issue `SELECT 1` against Timescale, ping the Redis cache via an in-memory stub, and confirm Kafka topic visibility through the supervised consumer bridge.
+Add the `--connectivity` flag to run managed probes that issue `SELECT 1` against Timescale, instantiate a Redis client from the configured settings (closing it on exit) before pinging, and reuse the Kafka bridge checkup so the JSON report returns `status`, `latency_ms`, and `error` fields aligned with runtime expectations.

 ## Configuration options